hadighasemizadeh/C_Sharp/README.md

-#In this repository, I am going to write all neccessary to have C# scripts.
+#In this repository, I am going to write all necessary to have C# scripts.

 # DesignPatterns
 	## Factory